kavat/nerve/README.md

 * Network Topology Graphs
 * CVE related to packages installed list
 * Compliance profile execution with OS hardening best practice
+* Integration with Metasploit with dedicated section in order to run msfconsole

 # Prerequisites
-NERVE will install all the prerequisites for you automatically if you choose the Server installation (CentOS 7.x and Ubuntu 18.x were tested) (by using `install/setup.sh` script).
+NERV&SPLOIT will install all the prerequisites for you automatically if you choose the Server installation (CentOS 8.x and Ubuntu 22.04 LTS were tested) (by using `install/setup.sh` script).
 It also comes with a Dockerfile for your convenience.

-Keep in mind, NERVE requires root access for the initial setup on bare metal (package installation, etc).
+Keep in mind, NERV&SPLOIT requires root access for the initial setup on bare metal (package installation, etc).

-Services and Packages required for NERVE to run:
+Services and Packages required for NERV&SPLOIT to run:
 * Web Server (Flask)
 * Redis server (binds locally)
 * Nmap package (binary and Python nmap library)
+* Metasploit package
 * Inbound access on HTTP/S port (you can define this in config.py)

 The installation script takes care of everything for you, but if you want to install it by yourself, keep in mind these are required.